Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 ---

-## Pause for reflection
+## Pause for quiet reflection
-- Grounded in Horizon one what is present for you?
+- Grounded in Horizon one what is present for you in your context?
+What are your constraints?
-- Looking ahead to the aspirational
+- Looking ahead to the aspirational future of Horizon 3, what do you want to achieve?
+- Bridging the gap between them at Horizon 2, what transformation is necessary now

 ---
 ## A Loose Frame; the relationships are the important part!